aM0NKE/GerrySort-ABM/README.md

 ## Citation
 If you use this model in your research, please cite:
 > Vaudrin, R., Tang, T., Lees, M.H.
 (2026).
-GerrySort: An Agent-Based Model for Simulating Gerrymandering and Geographical Partisan Sorting.
+GerrySort: An Empirical Agent-Based Model for Simulating Gerrymandering and Geographical Partisan Sorting.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.